The 5 bugs that could be in the room with you right now and how to flush them out

 GPS vehicle trackers

-While not technically in the room with you, a GPS tracker could be on the vehicle you use every day.
-These discreet devices are hard to spot if youre not looking for them, being disguised as something inside the vehicle or placed out of sight on the outside.
+While not technically in the room with you, a GPS tracker could be on the vehicle you use daily.
+These discreet devices are hard to spot if you're not looking for them, being disguised as something inside the vehicle or placed out of sight on the outside.
 Cars have many different parts, making it impossible to check everywhere.
-Once fitted, these trackers could be keeping a record of your vehicles movements, as well as tracking live.
+Once fitted, these trackers could keep a record of your vehicles movements, as well as track live.

-These devices are hard to spot unless you know to look for them, either integrated into the handset itself or elsewhere as an ancillary device.
-A call recording device could be providing someone with a direct feed of all your calls, and both sides of the conversation.
+These devices are hard to spot unless you know how to look for them, integrated into the handset or elsewhere as an ancillary device.
+A call recording device could provide someone with a direct feed of all your calls and both sides of the conversation.

 Spyware and malicious programs

-Your desktop and laptop computers, as well as smartphones and tablets, are just as likely to be bugged as anything else in your home or workplace.
-In fact, these devices are in many ways easier to bug, making them more vulnerable to attack.
-Viruses, spyware and other malicious programs can easily find their way onto your phone or laptop, in downloads, email attachments or as part of a targeted campaign by hackers.
+Your desktop and laptop computers, smartphones, and tablets are just as likely to be bugged as anything else in your home or workplace.
+These devices are, in many ways, easier to bug, making them more vulnerable to attack.
+Viruses, spyware, and other programs can easily find their way onto your phone or laptop, in downloads, email attachments or as part of a targeted campaign by hackers.

 Without making you feel too paranoid, a hidden camera could be disguised as any of a wide range of seemingly innocent-looking household objects in the room with you right now.
-They could be concealed in air fresheners, smoke alarms and door intercom systems, as well as radios, lamps, tissue boxes and even teddy bears.
+They could be concealed in air fresheners, smoke alarms, door intercom systems, radios, lamps, tissue boxes, and even teddy bears.
 Many of the items they are disguised as are fully functional, so they may not necessarily have raised any suspicions.